-- If the projector doesn't turn on when you press the () Power button, make sure the power cable is connected to the projector and plugged into a working electrical outlet. - The power cable may be defective.
-Disconnect the cable from the outlet and contact Epson as described on page 78.
+- If the projector doesn't turn on when you press the O Power button, make sure the power cable is connected to the projector and plugged into a working electrical outlet. - The power cable may be defective.
+Disconnect the cable from the outlet and contact Epson as described on page 76. - Check to see if the A/V Mute Slide is closed.